kunj13/Pallet_Detection/README.md

 ---

 ## 🛠️ Troubleshooting
-- **Model Loading Errors**: Double-check that the model weights are correctly downloaded and placed in the `checkpoints` directory.
+- **Model Loading Errors**: Double-check that the model weights are correctly downloaded and placed in the `config` directory.
 - **Topic Compatibility**: Ensure your image topics are compatible with the nodes’ required format (`rgb8` for example).
 - **Performance on CPU**: This project performs best on a GPU.
 Running on a CPU may significantly slow down inference.